Frequently Asked Questions about Colonic Irrigation

 Hygiene – why use disposable equipment?

 There are frequent health scares in the media where patients have to be given screening and counselling after incorrectly sterilised equipment has been used to perform procedures such as smear tests, endoscopies and dentistry.
-Cathy Miller and her team are committed to ensuring the highest possible standards, and so only all disposable equipment is used.
-You are treated using a freshly opened sterile pack of tubes and speculum which come from a reputable company who produce medical supplies (‘Habermann’ – A certificate of authenticity for the equipment is available upon request).
+Cathy is committed to ensuring the highest possible standards, and so only all disposable equipment is used.
+You are treated using a freshly opened pack of tubes and speculum which come from a reputable company who produce medical supplies (‘Habermann’ – A certificate of authenticity for the equipment is available upon request).
 In addition, her background and training in nursing required the study and demonstration of up to date infection control and hygiene practices.